 Our Global Leadership Council continues to coordinate and oversee our actions in response to the COVID-19 pandemic, including business continuity planning, revenue and profitability, transformation service offerings to address new and developing client needs, as well as human resource policies.
-We believe this coordinated effort will maximize our flexibility and allow us to quickly implement any necessary protocols for devising solutions to the problems we or our clients are facing or may face in the future in relation to the pandemic.
+We believe this coordinated effort will maximize our flexibility and allow us to quickly implement any necessary protocols for devising solutions to the problems we and our clients are facing or may face in the future in relation to the pandemic.

-As the COVID-19 pandemic evolves, we will continue to assess its impact on the Company and respond accordingly, including taking further actions that alter our business operations as may be required by regulatory authorities or that we determine are in the best interests of our employees, customers, suppliers and shareholders.
+As the COVID-19 pandemic evolves, we will continue to assess its impact on the Company and respond accordingly.
 The ultimate impact of COVID-19 on our business and the industry in which we operate remains unknown and unpredictable.
 Our past results may not be indicative of our future performance, and our financial results in future periods, including but not limited to net revenues, income from operations, income from operations margin, net income and earnings per share, may differ materially from historical trends.
 The extent of the impact of the COVID-19 pandemic on our business will depend on a number of factors, including but not limited to the duration and severity of the pandemic; rates of vaccination; the macroeconomic impact of the spread of the virus; and related government stimulus measures.
 We are currently unable to predict the full impact that COVID-19 will have on our results from operations, financial condition, liquidity and cash flows due to numerous uncertainties, including the duration and severity of the pandemic and containment measures and the related macroeconomic impacts.
 For example, to the extent the pandemic continues to disrupt economic activity globally, we, like other businesses, will not be immune from its effects, and our business, results of operations and financial condition may be adversely affected, possibly materially, by prolonged decreases in spending on the types of services we provide, deterioration of our clients' credit, or reduced economic activities.
 In addition, some of our expenses are less variable in nature and do not closely correlate with revenues, which may lead to a decrease in our profitability.